fmbot-discord/docs/docs/commands/tracks.md

 ---
 ### .fmtoptracks (`.fmtt`)

-Shows a list of your top tracks over a certain time period.
+Shows a list of you or your friends top tracks over a certain time period.

-Parameters:
+Parameters (Can be used in any order):

 * Time period - Time period of your top tracks.
 Defaults to weekly.
 * Amount - Number of tracks.
-Can only be between 1 and 12.
-Defaults to 8.
+Can only be between 1 and 16.
+Defaults to 10.
-* [User](/commands/#using-commands-for-other-users) - A Last.FM username or a user in your server.
+* User - Mention another user or use their Discord id.

 Time periods: `weekly`, `monthly`, `quarterly`, `half`, `yearly` or `alltime`. (`w`, `m`, `q`, `h`, `y` or `a`)